John Reed Clubs: 1930

 In July 1930, Harry Alan Potemkin, JRC secretary, reported in the New Masses that the JRC had supported May Day as well as signed a petition for the International Labor Defense for prisoners of war.
-The club also collaborated with "Proletpen," a Jewish proletarian writing group.
-It also supported the "United Front Conference Against Lynching," created by the New York district of the Communist Party USA.
-Books published by member writers included: Charles Yale Harrison's General Die in Bed and Mike Gold's children's story Charlie Chaplin's Parde.
+The club also collaborated with "Proletpen", a Jewish proletarian writing group.
+It also supported the "United Front Conference Against Lynching", created by the New York district of the Communist Party USA.
+Books published by member writers included: Charles Yale Harrison's Generals Die in Bed and Mike Gold's children's story Charlie Chaplin's Parde.

 By November 1930, although originally politically independent, the JRC and the New Masses officially affiliated with the Communist Party.
 This turn coincided with the JRC's participation in the Kharkov Conference of the International Union of Revolutionary Writers (IURW), November 6–15, 1930.
 The joint JRC-New Masses delegation included: Mike Gold, A.B.
 Magil, Fred Ellis, William Gropper, Harry Potamkin, Josephine Herbst, and John Herrmann.
 The conference led to a ten-point "Program of Action" to promote proletarian literature as an important part of promoting Marxism.

 1932

 On January 1, 1932, Diego Rivera spoke before the John Reed Club's New York chapter.
 Later, when the JRC heard of Rivera's support for Leon Trotsky, they disavowed him and returned a $100 contribution he made.

 The JRCs held a national conference on May 29–30, 1932, in Chicago.
-During the conference, the JRCs announced they were "an integral part of the "Workers Cultural Federation."
+During the conference, the JRCs announced they were "an integral part of the "Workers Cultural Federation".

-Conference ("presidium") members elected included: Joseph Freeman, Jan Wittenber, Conrad Kmorowiski, Kenneth Rexroth, Charles Natterstad, Harry Carlisle, George Gay, Carl Carlsen, and Jack Walters.
-Honorary members included Maxim Gorki, Romain Rolland, John Dos Passos, Fujimori, Lo Hsun, Johannes Becher, Vallant-Couturier, and Langston Hughes, with Maurice Sugar as chairman and Oakley C. Johnson as secretary.
+Conference ("presidium") members elected included: Joseph Freeman, Jan Wittenber, Conrad Komorowski, Kenneth Rexroth, Charles Natterstad, Harry Carlisle, George Gay, Carl Carlsen, and Jack Walters.
+Honorary members included Maxim Gorki, Romain Rolland, John Dos Passos, Seikichi Fujimori, Lo Hsun, Johannes Becher, Vallant-Couturier, and Langston Hughes, with Maurice Sugar as chairman and Oakley C. Johnson as secretary.

 Chapter reports consistently criticized the original New York City chapter of ignoring the others.
 Harry Carlisle of JRC Hollywood opposed Mike Gold of JRC NYC for falling down on principle when opening the JRC to non-Marxist writers and artists.
 Instead, Carlisle urged, the JRC should focus on "artists and writers of distinctly working class origin."

-The July 1932 issue of the New Masses included the "John Reed Club Resolution Against War," stating its stance against "imminent imperial war," noting that the Soviet Union "stands for peace," and calling on all writers, artists, and professionals to unite "in defense of the first workers' republic, the Union of Soviet Socialist Republics."
+The July 1932 issue of the New Masses included the "John Reed Club Resolution Against War", stating its stance against "imminent imperial war", noting that the Soviet Union "stands for peace", and calling on all writers, artists, and professionals to unite "in defense of the first workers' republic, the Union of Soviet Socialist Republics."

 In November 1932, JRC members who publicly endorsed the Communist Party's US presidential slate (William Z. Foster and James W. Ford) included: EmJo Basshe, Robert Cantwell, Orrick Johns, Grace Lumpkin, Langston Hughes, Mike Gold, and Louis Lozowick.